These 27 Top Shrinks Think Trump Might Be Nuts

 Lee considers the book exactly what the Goldwater rule recommends in the original contract between the APA and its members.
 It reads: “On occasion psychiatrists are asked for an opinion about an individual who is in light of public attention” and “may share with the public his or her expertise about psychiatric issues in general.”
 But a month before the Yale town hall meeting, the APA expanded its rule to decree that psychiatrists must refrain from speaking at all about a public figure’s presentation.

-“This is an outrageous violation of free speech,” Lee told me.
-Howard Kovitz, a psychoanalyst and another contributor to the book, told me in an email, “The Goldwater rule, as it now stands, has no limits.
+“This is an outrageous violation of free speech,” Lee told me, based on her consults with specialist lawyers.
+Howard Covitz, a psychoanalyst and another contributor to the book, told me in an email, “The Goldwater rule, as it now stands, has no limits.
 Hypothetically, a president could be hallucinating and running on the White House lawn buck naked, screaming ‘Bring me my nuclear codes’ and the new rule would continue to gag professionals from speaking up.”

 But Lee was not about to give up.
 She doubled down by recruiting more than two dozen respected professionals to contribute to the book which found an eager publisher in St. Martin’s Press and an 100,000 initial print run.